ensingm2/saliengame_idler/README.md

 3. Copy the JavaScript code from [idle.js](idle.js) and paste it into the console and press enter
    1. Output can be seen and tracked in the console

-Note: The script may also be setup on userscript managers such as Greasemonkey/Tampermonkey however this is advised against due to security matters.
+Note: The script may also be setup on userscript managers such as Greasemonkey/Tampermonkey however this is advised against enabling automatic updates for _*any*_ scripts, for your own security.

-#### ***THERE IS CURRENTLY NO GRAPHICAL OUTPUT IN THIS VERSION, CHECK THE CONSOLE TO VERIFY IF IT IS WORKING***

 ### TO DO
-* Improve GUI to be more responsive (increase update freq)
 * Put more info in the GUI (Current target, zone info, etc. Maybe a progress bar for timer?)
 * Potentially highlight selected zones on the grid?
 * Handle planet-switching elegantly.